 The strength of the Metro brand and what it stands for is very important to me; we are known for quality, service and innovation.
 However, we couldn’t have achieved this without giving everyone at Metro the opportunity to develop themselves and each other both professionally and creatively.
 Metro may be my baby, but everyone who works here is its uncle or auntie; it is this commitment and passion for the business that has helped us not only set the industry standard, but also maintain our reputation as an industry leader for over 25 years.

-As Creative Director for Metro Imaging in London, I have been at the forefront of photographic imaging for over twenty years, collaborating with a vast network of clients, and developing new and innovative photographic printing practices.
-In 2004 I was awarded with a fellowship of the RSA for my commitment to the industry.
+As a Director for Metro Imaging in London, I have been at the forefront of photographic imaging for over twenty five years, collaborating with a vast network of clients, and developing new and innovative photographic printing practices.
+More than slightly obsessed with process, I was awarded with a fellowship of the RSA for my commitment to the industry.

 Although I work digitally, I started off as a conventional B&W Printer.
 Even now it’s still more the aesthetic rather than technical aspect of printing digitally that interests me.
 I prefer to talk in terms of stops and vignettes rather than histograms and curves.

 With the development of the digital bromide process it allows me to utilise the skills I’ve developed in the darkroom with all the benefits of working in a digital medium.
 It’s important to me to be able to interpret and enable the vision of a photographer or artist to become reality – at the end of the day it’s what’s in the frame that counts.